LukeDickerson19/basic-network-simulation/README.md

 <img src="https://github.com/PopeyedLocket/basic-network-simulation/blob/master/images_and_videos/video3-custome_message-moving_devices.gif">

-Currently the nodes just relay any message they recieve to all their direct neighbors creating what is called a [broadcast storm](https://en.wikipedia.org/wiki/Broadcast_storm), so I need to make some protocal of how messages are coordinated to keep that from happening.
+Currently the nodes just relay any message they recieve to all their direct neighbors creating what is called a [broadcast storm](https://en.wikipedia.org/wiki/Broadcast_storm), so some protocal of how messages are coordinated needs to made to keep that from happening.
 The end goal being to make an app that enables users to communicate via a mesh network.
 To make this app, developers are provided with the Node class which can be imported and made the parent class of the various types of nodes in their network.
 The Node class allows its child classes to send messages, and automatically ping and echo each other.
 See node.py for all the functions it provides.